IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Implemented Vocabulary MVP (Section 4).
+  - Created `VocabularyService` for lesson-based extraction from subtitles.
+  - Implemented `MyWordsRepository` for `localStorage` persistence of saved words.
+  - Added Vocabulary tab to sidebar and updated `VocabWidgetComponent` with add/remove functionality.
+  - Integrated extraction logic into `VideoPageComponent` via signals and effects.
 - 2025-12-20: Implemented Phrase Loop (Section 3).
   - Added loop engine in `VideoPageComponent` with signals and anti-bounce.
   - Added UI controls in `LessonRightSidebarComponent` (Toggle + ∞/2x/3x selector).